Kotlin/dokka/dokka-integration-tests/gradle/README.md

 ### Run integration tests with K2 (symbols)

 To run integration tests with K2, the property `org.jetbrains.dokka.integration_test.useK2` should be set to `true`.
-By default, the task `integrationTest` is run with K1 (descriptors).
+By default, the integration tests are run with K1 (descriptors).